 Best Bakeries for a Spring Morning in Austin

 With Spring under way, the time has once again come to highlight some of Austin’s finest.
-Because of the sheer number of excellent bakeries and cafés in such a culinarily diverse city, it can be hard to pinpoint what exactly is the best given the options available.
+Austin is an extremely culinarily diverse city, and has a staggeringly sheer number of excellent bakeries and cafés.
+For this reason, it can be hard to pinpoint what exactly is the best given the options available.
 In our humble opinion these are some of the best bakeries in Austin of your spring morning.

 Texas French Bread: Home to Croissants and More Delicious Things